Becoming a Zoo keeper requires much more than just a love of animals.

-For more senior zoo keeping positions you will be required to have a Certificate III in Zoo Keeping or Captive Animals or a relevant tertiary qualification or equivalent zoo keeping experience.
+For more senior zoo keeping positions you will be required to have a Certificate III in Captive Animals or Wildlife and Exhibited Animal Care, a relevant tertiary qualification or equivalent zoo keeping experience.

 Tips on how to gain the necessary qualifications and experience:

 Study Biology or Human Biology in Year 11 and 12

 Study a relevant tertiary-level certification